therealOfarah/Movie-plus/README.md

 - [ ] Add user ability
 - [ ] Add option to save movie/show
 - [ ] allow users to check other users account

+# Special Thanks to TMDB
+This site was built using [TMDB](https://www.themoviedb.org/?language=en-US).